trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-STATUS.md

 ## Back order status

 Whether the specified drug package is back ordered at the distributor or not, is also included in the response.
-The information is available for all the known distributors, currently `TMJ` and `Nomeco`.
+The information is available for all the known distributors, currently TMJ (returned as `tmj` in the API) and Nomeco ( returned as `nomeco` in the API).